solvvy/mobile-integration/Webview-instructions.md

 ## FAQ

 ### How can Solvvy be embedded in a native mobile app?
-Solvvy can be easily embeeded into a native mobile app using a webview.
-Some 3rd party tools integrate into native mobile apps using native mobile SDKs (we previously used this approach), but now our approach to embedding Solvvy in native mobile apps is to use a webview.
+Solvvy can be easily embedded into a native mobile app using a webview.
+Some third party tools integrate into native mobile apps using native mobile SDKs (we previously used this approach), but now our approach to embedding Solvvy in native mobile apps is to use a webview.
 The main benefits to this approach are:
 - Updates and new features for the Solvvy experience are immediately available (whereas updates to native SDKs often lag behind updates for the web experience).
 - Updates and new features for the Solvvy experience do not require a new release of your app.
 - The user experience is completely consistent between mobile and web.